Power of Attorney

 It’s also recommended that you notify, with copies of the document, your various financial institutions and health care providers through certified mail.
 Through these means, you can guarantee that the POA will be voided and that you’re legally protected across the board.

-Do you need further assistance or would like help creating a power of attorney in Georgia?
+Do you need further assistance, or would like help creating a power of attorney in Georgia?
 If so, call Meyring Law Firm to get help from experienced lawyers that do power of attorney near you in Atlanta.
 We know how to protect your rights and are ready to provide compassionate guidance throughout the process.

 Superior Client Experiences